Controllers I Use

-NOTE: putting feet on a PSP can increase the likelihood of seeing the "Would you like to quit the game?" screen.
+Putting feet on a PSP can increase the likelihood of seeing the "Do you want to quit the game?" screen.
 This message is caused by the PSP believing that you have opened the UMD drive door.
 It can be caused by a slightly warped UMD case, and perhaps made worse by the flexing of the PSP chassis when on feet and in the heat of battle.
 The lever is here:

 And the fix, if the problem is specific to a particular UMD, is a piece of duct tape on the UMD case opposite the opening for the read head:

 It might also be a good idea to put a piece of soft foam on the outside of the UMD drive door, i.e., under the PSP when it is on the table, to ensure that the door stays firmly shut.
 Long live the PSP!